Snavens/bteaching/README.md

 Adding support soon!

 ## comments
-I presume that incase you encounter an error just submit an issue if you can't find any other help online.
+Incase you encounter an error just submit an issue, if you can't find any other help online.
 The main goal is go with that which suites your style, if this doesn't then try going for the easy way: ["thru-the-bible website"](https://www.ccontario.com/thru-the-bible).

 You can choose audio or video depending with your liking.